Honors College: Common Questions

 Those entering the college after the first semester will need to meet with the director to determine how they will satisfy the requirements for graduation.

-The Senior Project applies ONLY to those who wish to become an Honors College Fellow.
-Honors College Scholars are NOT required to complete this project.
-The Senior Project reflects your ability to design, manage, and complete at a high level a significant research project and/or a significant service project.
-You can opt for any one of several paths to completing it: a stand-alone project in honors, doing an honors contract in the major course requiring a senior thesis, contracting for SALT Scholar or LIGHT Scholar projects, or having an article published in a refereed academic journal.
+The Senior Project is required to earn the designation of Honors College Fellow.
+The Senior Project reflects your ability to design, manage, and complete a significant research project and/or a significant service project.
+You can opt for any one of several paths to completing it: a stand-alone project in honors, doing an honors contract in a major course requiring a senior thesis, contracting for significant service projects, or having a first-authored manuscript published on a refereed academic journal.